How to do London on a budget

 Address: 13-25 Church Street.
 Open Tuesday to Saturday from 10am to 6pm.

 The Changing of the Guard at Buckingham Palace

-This iconic ceremony has taken place since 1660 and is performed by trained soldiers accompanied by a range of music.
-It is said to be an important reminder of the close relationship between the Armed Forces and their Head: The Queen.
+The ceremony represents a formal handover of responsibilities and is an important reminder of the close relationship between the Armed Forces and their Head: King Charles.

 Address: City of Westminster.
 Daily at 11am.